 Can synchronized distribution level phasor measurements enhance planning for power flow and system control, security and resiliency in the modernized grid?

-By installing a number of µPMUs in various locations in the electric distribution system and evaluating the data from them, the project aims to determine whether refined measurement of voltage phase angles can enable advanced diagnostic, monitoring and control methodologies in distribution systems, and to begin developing algorithms for diagnostic applications based on µPMU data.
+By installing a number of µPMUs in various locations in the electric distribution system and evaluating the data from them, this data supports a variety of projects to determine whether refined measurement of voltage phase angles can enable advanced diagnostic, monitoring and control methodologies in distribution systems, and to begin developing algorithms for diagnostic applications based on µPMU data.

 Applications being studied include:

-A limited LBNL µPMU dataset is available for research collaborators to visualize and download.
+This LBNL dataset is available for the research public to use and download.

 Disclaimer The information, data, or work presented herein was funded in part by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.